keboola/connection-docs/storage/buckets/sharing/index.md

 * TOC
 {:toc}

-Buckets sharing allows you to share data between projects.
+Buckets sharing allows you to share data between projects within an [organization](/management/organization/).
 It can help speedup your data workflow and reduce your project usage totals because the data size and rows are counted only in the source project.

-- **shared bucket** --- bucket with `sharing enabled`, containing data to be available in other projects
+- **shared bucket** --- bucket in source project with enabled **Sharing**, containing data to be available in other projects
-- **linked bucket** --- an actively shared bucket, linked from another project
+- **linked bucket** --- a reference to a shared bucket in any of destination projects

-All changes and events in the source bucket are propagated to its linked buckets.
+All changes and events in the shared bucket are propagated to its linked buckets.
+That means that any tables you create in the shared bucket will become immediately available in the destination projects.

-## Limits
+## Limitations

 Linked buckets behave very similarly to table aliases, but there are some limitations:

-- Source and destination project must belong to same organization
+- Source and destination project must belong to same organization.
-- Your user account must be an **organization member** to manage shared buckets
+- To manage shared buckets, your user account must be an [**organization member**](/management/organization/) -- i.e. it is not sufficient to be a member of the projects.

-- Table and bucket attributes **are not shared**
+- Table and bucket attributes **are not shared**.
-- Table aliases **are not shared**
+- Table aliases **are not shared**.
-- Tables in linked buckets works like aliases, ie., tables are **read-only** in the destination project
+- Tables in linked buckets works like aliases -- i.e. all tables are **read-only** in the destination project.

 If your bucket is already linked in other projects you will not be able to drop it or any of its children, tables or columns.